Matilda of Chester, Countess of Huntingdon

 Matilda of Chester, Countess of Huntingdon (1171 – 6 January 1233) was an Anglo-Norman noblewoman, sometimes known as Maud and sometimes known with the surname de Kevelioc.
 She was a daughter of Hugh de Kevelioc, 5th Earl of Chester, and the wife of David of Scotland, Earl of Huntingdon.

 Family

-Lady Maude was born in 1171, the eldest child of Hugh de Kevelioc (aka Hugh de Meschines), 5th Earl of Chester and Bertrade de Montfort, a cousin of King Henry II of England.
+Lady Maude was born in 1171, the eldest child of Hugh de Kevelioc (alias Hugh de Meschines), 5th Earl of Chester and Bertrade de Montfort, a cousin of King Henry II of England.
 Her paternal grandparents were Ranulf de Gernon and Maud (Matilda) of Gloucester, the granddaughter of King Henry I of England, and her maternal grandparents were Simon III de Montfort, Count of Évreux and Mahaut.

 Lady Matilda's five siblings were: